 How CHAMP differs from BANT

-BANT was one of the first qualification systems that became so popularized among sales departments.
+BANT was one of the first qualification systems that became popular among sales departments.
 CHAMP is very similar to BANT, but it has two key differences; the viewing of challenges and timing taking a lesser role in prioritization.

 Challenges

-Challenges are something many frameworks look at, but CHAMP places it as a top priority.
+Challenges are something many frameworks look at, but CHAMP places them as a top priority.
 Yes, challenges should be examined before a budget’s constraints.
-This viewpoint helps discover unique opportunities to engage with a lead, showing how to relieve some pain points.
+This point of view helps discover unique opportunities to engage with a lead, showing how to relieve some pain points.
 Looking at challenges as a way to more accurately qualify a lead helps more accurately qualify them on your list.

 Not all challenges are created equal.
 Some will take a lead further down your priority list while others can bump them up.
 If your product or service can alleviate some of the challenges, it is worth addressing in a demo or presentation.
 Everything surrounding challenges is just how you look at it and what you think the prospect needs.